CFCIfe/BlackJack-Dapp/README.md

 #### Deployer and Attacher view

-Open `localhost:3000` on separate browsers to test using [MyAlgo](https://wallet.myalgo.com/) Testnet or it's Mnemonic keys.
+Open `localhost:3000` on separate browsers to test using [MyAlgo](https://wallet.myalgo.com/) Testnet or using [Mnemonic keys](./secrets.txt).

+If you intend to use our mnemonic keys in `./secrets.txt`, ensure you [make a deposit](https://bank.testnet.algorand.network/) to the contract address before testing.

 Implement your backend changes in `src/reach/index.rsh`